valsan-azerty-boi/AzerothCoreDiscordBot/README.md

 ----------------------------

 #### Bot startup
-Info: This bot uses Discord ID and stores it into the SQL acore auth database => account => reg_mail

-This way it verifies if the user is trying to use his own account created using the bot
+Info: This bot uses an authorized user list (Discord user ID) in configuration.
+This way it verifies if the user has the right to executes commands.

 #### Requirements:
     - NodeJS v18.20.5